Workbench-managed Credentials

 Enhanced Advanced

-Posit Workbench includes several integrations which enable you to make use of credentials associated with various cloud and compute provider services.
-These credentials are managed by Workbench so that you do not have to store them in plain text in code or configuration files, or manually define environment variables.
+Posit Workbench includes several integrations that enable you to use credentials associated with various cloud and compute provider services.
+Workbench manages these credentials, so you don’t have to store them in plain text in your code or configuration files, or manually define environment variables.

 Workbench supports credentials for some of the most popular cloud providers and data platforms, with support in specific session types outlined below: